-Joshua Groffman’s music draws on experiments in time and form, a background as a performer of rock, jazz, and art music, and a strong sense of the specificity of place.
-His works have been performed by groups including the American Composers Orchestra, Ensemble Laboratorium, Aspen Contemporary Ensemble, New York New Music Collective, Poné Ensemble for New Music, Delaware Valley Chorale, Ars Musica Chorale, Duo 231, Bard College Vocal Arts Program, and the Indiana University Contemporary Vocal Ensemble and selected for performance at the Aspen Music Festival, June in Buffalo, SEAMUS National Conference, Florida State University New Music Festival, Cal State Fullerton New Music Festival, New York City Electroacoustic Music Festival, Midwest Composers Symposium, and the 60×60 VoxNovus East Coast Mix.
-Current projects include Unfinished, a new opera and collaboration with poet Sarah Heady and a new work for flutist Michael Matusno.
+Previous performances have been with groups including the American Composers Orchestra, Ensemble Laboratorium, Vital Opera, Aspen Contemporary Ensemble, New York New Music Collective, Poné Ensemble for New Music, Delaware Valley Chorale, Ars Musica Chorale, Duo 231, Bard College Vocal Arts Program, and the Indiana University Contemporary Vocal Ensemble.
+Groffman’s works have been selected for performance at the Aspen Music Festival, June in Buffalo, SEAMUS National Conference, Electroacoustic Barn Dance, College Music Society National Conference, Florida State University New Music Festival, Cal State Fullerton New Music Festival, New York City Electroacoustic Music Festival, Midwest Composers Symposium, and the 60×60 VoxNovus East Coast Mix.

 Researcher | Sound and the environment have informed Groffman’s scholarly work as well.
 His writing on nature, sound art, and place-based composition is published and forthcoming in Music & Politics (2019), Hudson River Valley Review (2019), Journal SEAMUS (2019), and Musica Est Donum (2017).
 His book project is an ecomusicological examination of current and past traditions of “sounding nature” in the Hudson Valley.